MickMake/Project-PiProjector/README.md

 * Servo control of focus.

-## What do you get?
+## What else do you need?
-The current Rev 1.0 batch of boards I'm selling as a plain  "as is" PCB, although will be adding kit options later depending on demand.
+The current Rev 1.0 batch of boards I'm [selling on Tindie](https://www.tindie.com/products/mickmake/pi-projector/) as a plain  "as is" PCB, although will be adding kit options later depending on demand.

 You will also need: